y9luiz/Examples/CPP/node-addons/hello-world/README.md

+# Node hello world addon

-This project's a simple node addons written in C++.
+This project's a simple node addons written in C++ using CMake.

 To run it first type